In recognition of William Thomas (Tom) Thach, MD, a longstanding member of the Department of Anatomy & Neurobiology.

 Tom was a pioneering researcher on the function of the cerebellum, a part of the brain responsible for coordination of movement.
 He was recognized internationally for his scientific contributions.
 He was a beloved mentor and friend.
 Tom loved hiking, camping, canoeing, hunting, reading literature and poetry, hosting feasts of wild game, and playing music with family, friends, and post docs in his band Taum Sauk.
 He is long-remembered for his contribution to the aesthetic of numerous Neuroscience Retreats, providing live vocals and strings.

-The Tom Thach Award was initiated in 2014 to honor Tom’s contribution to science and to the Annual Neuroscience Retreat.
+The Tom Thach Award was initiated in 2014 to honor Tom’s contribution to science and to the Neuroscience Retreat.
 Grad students and postdocs are eligible to compete, and winners are chosen from short talks and poster presentations at the Retreat.
 Presentations are evaluated by panels of faculty members who are selected to achieve broad representation of expertise and scientific approach.
-These awards are made possible by support from the McDonnell Center for Systems Neuroscience, and the McDonnell Center for Cellular and Molecular Neurobiology.
+These awards are made possible by support from the McDonnell Center for Systems Neuroscience, the McDonnell Center for Cellular and Molecular Neurobiology, and the Office of Neuroscience Research (ONR).

 Short Talks